Illirick/spwn-aftempt/README.md

 initially_off | Wheather the death triggers should be always active or they need to be triggered in your program

 It returns the list of death triggers groups

+You can also build the example project to see it in action